xwmx/nb/README.md

 <br>

-`nb` is a command line note-taking, bookmarking, archiving, and knowledge base application with:
+`nb` is a command line and local web note-taking, bookmarking, archiving, and knowledge base application with:

 - plain-text data storage,